magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

    *  Place Order storefront page and REST and GraphQL endpoints <!--- MC-36067-->
    *  Payment-related REST and GraphQL endpoints.<!--- MC-36064-->

    CAPTCHA protection for these additional pages is disabled by default.
 It can be enabled on the Admin in the same way that other pages covered by CAPTCHA are.
 This protection has been added as an anti-brute force mechanism to protect stores against carding attacks.
+See [CAPTCHA](https://docs.magento.com/user-guide/stores/security-captcha.html).

 *  **Support for the SameSite attribute for cookies**.
 To support the Google Chrome enforcement of the new cookie classification system, Magento classes that handle cookies have been updated to support the `SameSite` cookie attribute.
 This attribute is set to `Lax` by default but can be explicitly overridden. <!--- MC-35389-->